bczdog/Learn_Java/README.md

 After modifying files, build the code and run the unit tests with Ctrl-Shift-P WPILib: Build robot code.

 ## Interesting classes
+THe src/main/java/frc/robot/Main class that normally launches the robot has been modified to illustrate the different levels of logging.
+Playing with src/main/resources/logback.xml's root level, changing between ERROR, WARN, INFO, DEBUG, TRACE, demonstrates how messages can be turned on and off that use the LOG Logger, while System.out and System.err cannot be.

 In src/main/java/frc/robot/shapes is an interface, Shape.java.
 This defines 2 methods any class that is a Shape must implement.
 Note that the interface does not say what those methods should do, only that they must be present.
 Circle.java, Rectangle.java, and Square.java all implement Shape.